naubiomech/ExoCode/Documentation/README.md

 ```

 #### Constructor
-Method within a class that is automatically called upon creation of an object.
+Constructors are a method within a class that is automatically called upon creation of an object.
 The primary purpose of a constructor is to initialize members of the object with data.
 It makes sure that an object is created with specific attributes.
 Constructors construct the values of the objects (hence it's name).
 These methods have no return value (thus they do not have a return type).

 Note: Constructors must have the same name as the class and all members within a constructor are public.

 **ex.** [Controller.h](/ExoCode/src/Controller.h)